I tried to use Workspace Studio and GAS to automatically aggregate Meet minutes, convert them to Markdown, and make them usable locally

 https://workspaceupdates.googleblog.com/2025/12/workspace-studio.html

-Minutes generated in Meet are scattered as Google Docs in shared drives or My Drive for each meeting.
-When working on multiple projects in parallel, you end up relying on Google Drive search to find the Docs.
-By converting these minutes to Markdown with YAML frontmatter and synchronizing them locally, AI Agents like Claude Code can directly read them as context.
-The goal this time is to make meeting minutes available for local use.
+Meeting minutes generated in Meet are scattered as Google Docs across shared drives and personal drives.
+When working on multiple projects simultaneously, you end up relying on Google Drive search to find these docs.
+By converting these minutes into Markdown with YAML frontmatter and synchronizing them locally, AI Agents like Claude Code can read them directly as context.
+The goal here is to make meeting minutes locally available.

 Architecture

-The overall process is shown in the following two diagrams.
+The overall process is illustrated in the following two diagrams:

 blog_google_workspace_stuidio_1.drawio